DeepeshNST/Test-API/readme.md

 By using this API, you can easily manage a collection of usernames with standard CRUD operations.

+start api
-start : npm start
+    - npm start
+test api
-test : npm test
+    - npm test